WARNING: These guidelines are TENTATIVE

 guidelines.

-entries.
-The rules are typically published along with the IOCCC
+code to the contest.
+The rules are typically published along with

 Jump to: top